-Children's Book Author-MICHELLE CUEVAS

 Her 2017 title The Care and Feeding of a Pet Black Hole is in production with Matt Reeves through his 6th and Idaho banner, and her 2015 title Confessions of an Imaginary Friend is being developed into an animated feature film by Fox Blue Sky Studios.
 Cuevas has freelanced as a creative consultant for Fox Animation, and is the writer of Follow Your Heart, which qualified for the animated shorts category of the 2018 Academy Awards, as well as the STEM short Happy Birthday, Ada, commissioned by Google, which won 1st place at the 47th ASIFA-East Animation Awards.

-Her hobbies include travel, watercolor painting, drawing, and spending time with her Bernese Mountain Dog named Indy.
+Her hobbies include travel, watercolor painting, drawing, puppets, and spending time with her Bernese Mountain Dogs Indy and Fable.

-Some of her favorite books are The Velveteen Rabbit, The Giving Tree, Charlotte's Web, Le Petit Prince, and poetry collections by Shel Silverstein and Mary Oliver.
+Her favorite books are The Velveteen Rabbit and Charlotte's Web, as well as any poetry collections by Shel Silverstein and Mary Oliver.

 If she had to choose a job other than author, she would be a paleontologist.